vinyanalista/material-jekyll/README.md

 ## Configuration

+If you are impatient and just want to see a boilerplate Jekyll site based on this template up and running, you can skip configuration right now (default values are fine for a boilerplate site) ang go to the next step, where you will achieve what you want.

 Following [Jekyll configuration](https://jekyllrb.com/docs/configuration/), all of this template's configuration (including configuration of the integrated features mentioned above) is done in the [`_config.yml`](https://github.com/vinyanalista/material-jekyll/blob/master/_config.yml) file.
 That file is well commented and is self-explanatory.

 ## Previewing your website locally